yanruisong1008/a-gallery-of-interesting-ipython-notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 ## Accessing and programing a IBM quantum computer via notebooks
 * [Github](https://github.com/Qiskit/qiskit-tutorial/blob/master/index.ipynb) notebook example (scroll down) illustrating how to use Qiskit and access the IBMQ quantum computers.

+## Software Architecture

+* [How to Grow Neat Software Architecture out of Jupyter Notebooks](https://github.com/guillaume-chevalier/How-to-Grow-Neat-Software-Architecture-out-of-Jupyter-Notebooks) - Let’s see how to grow a neat software architecture from your notebooks.